Grow at home

 Practical Action supporters Esther and John recently built their own keyhole gardens at home.
-They’ve kindly agreed to let us share it with you.
+They’ve kindly agreed to let us share them with you.

 “Following your suggestion that we try to create our own keyhole gardens, here is my version – planted in South-East England.
 This is the keyhole garden’s first year, with rocket, bush beans and spring onions all growing brilliantly.
 I like it so much, I might build another one!” – Esther

-Have a look at Esther’s amazing handiwork below – we hope you feel inspired to creating a keyhole garden yourself.
+Have a look at their amazing handiwork below – we hope you feel inspired to creating a keyhole garden yourself.